flutter/website/src/desktop.md

 This adds the necessary files and directories to your Flutter project.

+## macOS-specific support

+The following information applies only to macOS development.

-## Entitlements and the App Sandbox
+### Entitlements and the App Sandbox

 macOS builds are configured by default to be signed, and sandboxed with App Sandbox.